poooi/poi/docs/plugin.md

 For more info, you can read npm's docs:  [package.json](https://docs.npmjs.com/files/package.json) and [npm publish](https://docs.npmjs.com/cli/publish).

-Package name should begin with `poi-plugin-` to make poi detect it.
+Package name should begin with `poi-plugin-` to make it detected by poi.

 ### Publishing a beta version